THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 ## 🎀 Fun Stuff

-- 🌈 I check things daily!
+- 🌈 I check things daily on my strawpage! so leave a drawing!
 - 🐾 I love pastel and clean aesthetics
 - ✨ Jester funk is SO GOOD